apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/01_DQL_Optimizations/index.md

-## Hands-On Exercise 1 - DQL Optimization
+## Hands-On Exercise 1 - Using DQL for Cost Control

 The consumption model for both logs and events on DPS is based on three dimensions:​